sciZer0/newdiscoveries/a/README.md

 The real reason for this difference in the distances IS Inertia.

-Unfortunately, “official” science absolutely fails to understand this.
+Unfortunately, "official" science absolutely fails to understand this.

 As a consequence of this misunderstanding, for now, all scientists (all existing science textbooks) have the absolutely wrong concept of Work and hence have the absolutely wrong concept of Energy.
 As a result, all the existing formulas for Work (W) and Energy (E), including these basic formulas,